jpverkamp/blog/content/programming/2016/2016-06-22-mirror-itunes-playlists-to-spotify.md

 {{< figure src="/embeds/2016/itunes-settings.png" >}}

 This will make the file `iTunes Library.xml` / `iTunes Music Library.xml` (it changed between Yosemite and El Capitan) available in your iTunes folder.
-This is a {{< wikipedia "plist" >}} file which means the built in <a href="https://docs.python.org/2/library/plistlib.html">plistlib</a> can read it directly:
+This is a [[wiki:plist]]() file which means the built in <a href="https://docs.python.org/2/library/plistlib.html">plistlib</a> can read it directly:

 ```python
 path = os.path.expanduser('~/Music/iTunes/iTunes Music Library.xml')